rahulg603/rahulg603.github.io/index.md

   <div class="main-content">
     <div class="main-content__container">
       <section class="about">
-        <p>I'm a final year MD/PhD student at Harvard Medical School applying into internal medicine.
+        <p>I'm a final year MD/PhD student at Harvard Medical School.
+In June, I will be starting as an internal medicine intern at MGH in the Stanbury physician-scientist pathway.
 I'm passionate about learning intricate principles of how our cells work using human biology observed at large scale.
-Before this, I completed an undergraduate degree in Chemical Engineering at Penn.</p>
+Previously, I completed an undergraduate degree in Chemical Engineering at Penn.</p>
       </section>
       <section>
         <h2>Research</h2>